tyh835/PyJam/README.md

-# PyDeploy
+# PyJAM

 Version: 0.1.0

 ## About

-`pydeploy` is a CLI tool to deploy static websites by syncing to an S3 bucket, and optionally configure Route53, and CloudFront.
+`pyjam` is a CLI tool to deploy static websites by syncing to an S3 bucket, and optionally configure Route53, and CloudFront.

 ## Configuring